 Safe Mail Handling - General Tips

-- Never accept mail or package deliveries from unknown persons who can not provide proper identification and proof of employment by delivery organization.
+- Never accept mail or package deliveries from unknown persons who cannot provide proper identification and proof of employment by a delivery organization.

 Suspicious Mail "Red Flags"

-• Sloshing sounds or appearance of containing liquid
+- Sloshing sounds or indication of containing liquid

 What to Do…